 A Parody of Its Former Self.

-The filmmakers seem to have realized that, over the years, Eurovision has become a parody of it’s former self.
+The filmmakers seem to have realized that, over the years, Eurovision has become a parody of its former self.
 So, how do you parody something that is already a parody?
 You don’t.
-Ferrell and company have taken the opposite track playing the contest relatively straight and treating both the songs and the singers with respect.
+Ferrell and company have taken the opposite track playing the contest straight and treating both the songs and the singers with respect.
 And it works.
 Eurovision could not have hoped for a more fitting tribute.

-Unfortunately the movie’s timing could not have been worse.
+Unfortunately, the movie’s timing could not have been worse.
 Set to be released to coincide with the 2020 Eurovision, the emergence of COVID saw the competition cancelled and movie theaters closed.

-EEurovision is Unknown in America.
+Eurovision is Unknown in America.

-Then, there is the fact that, in the US, Eurovision is virtually an unknown entity with only Eurovision aficianados knowing that Spain’s Mocedades (“Young People”) with “Eres Tu” (runner-up in ’73) and Sweden’s Abba with “Waterloo” (winners in ’74) both made Billboard’s 1974 top 10, peaking at numbers 9 and 6, respectively.
+Then, there is the fact that, in the US, Eurovision is an unknown entity with only Eurovision aficionados knowing that Spain’s Mocedades (“Young People”) with “Eres Tu” (runner-up in ’73) and Sweden’s Abba with “Waterloo” (winners in ’74) both made Billboard’s 1974 top 10, peaking at numbers 9 and 6, respectively.

 Oscar for Best Original Song